nachogon1/organization-repositories-checker/README.md

 Dict.
 Keys are repositories from the organization.
 Values are either "This repository has no jobs.", or another dict.
 Second Level:<br>
 Dict.
-Keys are jobs with values another object, or status with value string which can be compilant or non-compilant. <br>
+Keys are "jobs" with values another object, or "status" with value string which can be compilant or non-compilant. <br>
 Thid Level: <br>
 Dict.
-Keys are job names and values are missing steps.
+Keys are job names (e.g. "build-and-test") and values are a list of missing steps (e.g. "hi").
 If values are an empty list then the job will appear as compilant, and if the values are no empty, then the status of the repository is non-compilant.<br>
-There is plenty of space to make better the results more readible like in a csv, a table, etc. But without the exact description of its usecases I left it out in a minimalistic way.
+There is plenty of space to make better the results more readible like in a csv, a table, etc. But without the exact description of its use cases I left it out in a minimalistic way.

 ## Design of the project
 ![alt text](https://github.com/nachogon1/organization-repositories-checker/blob/master/documents/organization_checker_diagram.png?raw=true)